grafana/metrictank/docs/clustering.md

      * 'shard': gossip enabled. node receives data and participates in fan-in/fan-out if it receives queries but owns only a part of the data set and spec-exec if enabled. (see below)
      * 'query': gossip enabled. node receives no data and fans out queries to shard nodes (e.g. if you rather not query shard nodes directly)

-### Metrictank horizontal scaling (partitioning)
+### Grafana Metrictank horizontal scaling (partitioning)

-If single nodes are incapable of handling your volume of metrics, you will want to split up your data in shards or partitions, and have multiple metrictank instances each handle a portion of the stream (e.g. one or a select few shards per instance).
+If single nodes are incapable of handling your volume of metrics, you will want to split up your data in shards or partitions, and have multiple Grafana Metrictank instances each handle a portion of the stream (e.g. one or a select few shards per instance).

 * When ingesting data via kafka, you can simply use Kafka partitions.
 The partition config setting for the plugin will control which instances consume which partitions.
 * When using carbon, you can route data by setting up the carbon connections manually (possibly using a relay) and align the "partition" configuration of the plugin to reflect your data stream.